How The Steelers' Stunning Loss To Bengals Shakes Up The AFC Playoff Picture

 That’s no disrespect to the other Wild Card teams Davis says, but instead a reflection of the fact that he believes the Ravens have “gotten their mojo back“.

-This is all hypothetical at the moment as it’s still possible of course that the Steelers win both games and wrap the season 13-3 with the second seed comfortable.
+This is all hypothetical at the moment as it’s still possible of course that the Steelers win both games and wrap the season 13-3 with the second seed in hand if the Bills lose one of their next two games.
 But, the FiveThirtyEight game projections model has flipped on the Steelers.
 It sees them as slight underdogs against the Colts (47% win probability) and Browns (42% win probability).

 An 0-2 finish?
 That could drop the Steelers all the way to the sixth seed at 11-5 staring down a Wild Card Weekend away game in Cleveland or as a fifth seed looking at an away game at Indianapolis.